opallab/cs886-winter-2025/README.md

 ## Presentations
 Each student will be doing 2 presentations in the term.
-Each presentation will be about 40 minutes long plus questions.
+Each presentation will be about 40 to 50 minutes long plus questions.
 Here are the important points summarizing what you have to do for your presentations.

 + You must present with slides.
 The content in your slides should be your own but you can use others' materials, e.g., figures from the paper we are reading, when necessary and by crediting your source on your slide.
-+ Please have a separate slide for each of 4 questions in the summary item in the Paper Review section.
++ Please have a separate slide, or set of slides, for each of the 4 questions below:
+  + What is the problem?
+  + Why is it important?
+  + Why don't previous methods work on that problem?
+  + What is the solution to the problem the authors propose?
+  + What interesting research questions does the paper raise?
 + It is very helpful to demonstrate the ideas in the paper through examples.
 So try to have examples in your presentation.